 We have a guest blogger this week!
 Mary Shannon from Seniors Meet (seniorsmeet.org) is writing about seniors and technology–so relevant for today’s world of medical televisits, online classes and webinars and the need for social distancing in our “normal” world.
 Thanks to Mary for this great article!

 When you’re a senior living on your own, communication with your friends and family is essential for a happy and healthy life.
 Unfortunately, technology takes some getting used to.
 The good news is that there are many devices and services that can help you keep up with your family — and let them keep up with you — that don’t require a degree in IT.
-Scroll down for a quick primer and tips on how to use tech to keep you on track.
+You could even use this technology to do some research into your family history and heritage – searching the records on sites like https://www.genealogybank.com/explore/obituaries/all/usa/utah/ogden/standard-examiner can be a great place to start.
+However, if you’re simply looking to get started with the basics of what technology can do, then scroll down for a quick primer and tips on how to use tech to keep you on track.

 Online medical services.

-The internet is unquestionably the greatest innovation of the last three decades.
-You can use it to not only keep up with your friends and family, but to also allow them to help you keep up with your medical records.
+The internet is unquestionably the greatest innovation of the last three decades and, nowadays, there are htc bundles, and bundles with providers all over the country, to suit every budget, so it pays to do some research into who provides the best connection in your local area.
+You can use the internet to not only keep up with your friends and family, but to also allow them to help you keep up with your medical records.
 Your Atkinson Family Practice online patient portal is a great example, and you can provide your login details to the family member of your choosing if you need help accessing your information.

 A smart security system is a good investment for many reasons.
 Not only will your home be more secure when you are away, they also allow for some automated functions, such as being armed at certain times, and your loved ones can check in on you if they don’t hear from you if you have cameras installed.
 Safewise explains further that smart lighting can be controlled from a smartphone app.
 This means that your family can help you remember to turn the lights on and off if you don’t.